Samuel Patterson House

-The Samuel Patterson House is an historic, American home that is located in Derry Township, Westmoreland County, Pennsylvania.
+The Samuel Patterson House is an historic home that is located in Derry Township, Westmoreland County, Pennsylvania, United States.

 It was added to the National Register of Historic Places in 1985.

 History and architectural features

 This house was built in 1846, and is a two-story, five-bay, brick, vernacular dwelling with Greek Revival-style details.
 It has a gable roof and two nineteenth-century Victorian porches supported by square columns.

-It was added to the National Register of Historic Places in 1985.